 Note: Vodafone Rolling Daily spread quoted as of 19-Oct-12.

-'Vodafone Spread Betting' edited by Jacob Wood, updated 28-Nov-13
+'Vodafone Spread Betting' edited by Jacob Wood, updated 27-Mar-17

 For related articles also see:

-Barclays spread betting and share trading guide with live prices and charts.
-Plus, broker recommendations on Barclays, where to spread bet on the shares tax-free* and commission-free, how to trade the UK company and... » read guide.
+Barclays spread betting and trading guide with live BARC prices and charts.
+Plus, daily updates, broker recommendations on Barclays, where to spread bet on the UK shares tax-free* and commission-free, how to trade... » read guide.

-HSBC spread betting and share trading guide with live prices and charts.
-Plus, broker recommendations on HSBC, where to spread bet on the shares tax-free* and commission-free, how to trade the UK company and... » read guide.
+HSBC spread betting and trading guide with live HSBA.L prices and charts.
+Plus, daily updates, broker recommendations on HSBC, where to spread bet on the UK shares tax-free* and commission-free, how to trade... » read guide.

-Lloyds spread betting and share trading guide with live prices and charts.
-Plus, broker recommendations on Lloyds, where to spread bet on the shares tax-free* and commission-free, how to trade the UK company and... » read guide.
+Lloyds spread betting and trading guide with live LLOY prices and charts.
+Plus, daily updates, broker recommendations on Lloyds, where to spread bet on the UK shares tax-free* and commission-free, how to trade... » read guide.

-RBS spread betting and share trading guide with live prices and charts.
-Plus, broker recommendations on Royal Bank of Scotland, where to spread bet on the shares tax-free* and commission-free, how to trade the UK company and... » read guide.
+RBS spread betting and trading guide with live RBS prices and charts.
+Plus, daily updates, broker recommendations on Royal Bank Of Scotland, where to spread bet on the UK shares tax-free* and commission-free, how to trade... » read guide.

-Rio Tinto spread betting and share trading guide with live prices and charts.
-Plus, broker recommendations on Rio Tinto, where to spread bet on the shares tax-free* and commission-free, how to trade the UK company and... » read guide.
+Rio Tinto spread betting and trading guide with live LON:RIO share prices and charts.
+Plus, daily updates, broker recommendations, where to spread bet on the UK shares tax-free* and commission-free, how to trade... » read guide.

-Babcock spread betting and share trading guide with live prices and charts.
-Plus, broker recommendations on Babcock, where to spread bet on the shares tax-free* and commission-free, how to trade the UK company and... » read guide.
+Royal Dutch Shell spread betting and trading guide with live RDSA prices and charts.
+Plus, daily updates, broker recommendations on Royal Dutch Shell, where to spread bet on the UK shares tax-free* and commission-free, how to trade... » read guide.